Zlatoust city, Russia

 Author: Kiyanovsky Dmitry

-Zlatoust is located in the mountainous and forest region in the northwest of Chelyabinsk region.
-Its north-western part is occupied by National Park “Taganai” - the first National Park formed in the Urals in 1991.
+Zlatoust is located in a mountainous and forested area, in the northwest of the Chelyabinsk region.
+Its north-western part is occupied by the National Park “Taganai” - the first National Park formed in the Urals in 1991.
+Due to its natural beauty this territory is compared with the famous Alpine scenery and called “Russian Switzerland” and “Ural Tyrol”.

-Zlatoust is one of industrial centers in the Urals (ferrous metallurgy, machine-building, gadget-building, light and food industries).
+This city is one of the industrial centers in the Urals (ferrous metallurgy, machine-building, light and food industries) producing high-quality steel, excavators, construction materials, watches and stopwatches, electrical panels, works of art (Zlatoust steel engraving), furniture, footwear, foods.

 Author: Aleksandr Mokrousov